lvgl/docs_old/en/object-types/obj.md

 ### Extended click area
 By default, the objects can be clicked only on their coordinates, however, this area can be extended with `lv_obj_set_ext_click_area(obj, left, right, top, bottom)`.
-`left/right/top/bottom` tells extra size the directions respectively.
+`left/right/top/bottom` describes how far the clickable area should extend past the default in each direction.

 This feature needs to enabled in *lv_conf.h* with `LV_USE_EXT_CLICK_AREA`.
 The possible values are:
 - **LV_EXT_CLICK_AREA_FULL** store all 4 coordinates as `lv_coord_t`